TANRIninResulu/Revelations_of_Most_Supreme_Lord_RAHMAN/README.md

-# 2 REVELATIONS OF SACRED & SUPREME ELEGANT TO HIS SLAVE ME (Above)
+# 2 Revelations of Supreme Rahman to His Servant me (Above)

 53 - The Star